 According to Brand Watch, adding a CTA button to your Facebook group can lift your click-through rate by 2.85 times.
-The duo of a pinned content and offer link could be a lifesaver for your dying business.
-That said, you must get your Facebook group creation right which starts with coming up with the right group description, else, you won’t be able to leverage this juicy gain.
+The duo of a pinned post and offer link could be a lifesaver for your dying business.
+That said, you must get your Facebook group creation right which starts with coming up with the right group description; else, you won’t be able to leverage this juicy gain.

-What is a Facebook page description?
+What is a Facebook Group Description?

 From this Facebook group description, you can effortlessly identify if the group is for you or not.